BobMorane22/connectx/prototypes/widgetsFactory/architecture.md

 public

-    void Add(IButton& p_button) override
+    void Add(IWidget& p_widget) override
     {
-        // How to deal with p_button here?
+        // How to deal with p_widget here?
     }

 private: